Meet the Candidate

 "A cadet will not lie, cheat, steal, or tolerate those who do."

-— West Point Cadet Honor CodeHe served as an Army officer at Fort Stewart and deployed abroad to South Korea and Africa, working alongside allies and seeing firsthand the real cost of American foreign policy decisions — made in Washington, carried by soldiers far from home.
+— West Point Cadet Honor CodeHe was commissioned as an infantry officer — one of the Army's most demanding assignments — and went on to graduate from U.S. Army Ranger School, a grueling leadership course that tests physical and mental limits few are willing to meet.
+He served at Fort Stewart and deployed abroad to South Korea and Africa, working alongside allies and seeing firsthand the real cost of American foreign policy decisions — made in Washington, carried by soldiers far from home.

 His time in uniform left him with a conviction that still guides everything: power must be restrained, institutions must be protected, and leaders must be accountable.
 Not as slogans.
 As obligations.